yasufum/dpdk-installer/README.md

   - ansible_ssh_pass: password for ssh login
   - ansible_sudo_pass: password for doing sudo

-If you don't have the account, add it as sudoer.
+If you don't have a account, add it as sudoer.

 ```
 $ sudo adduser dpdk